Dominion Energy customers frustrated over login troubles

 “While 97% of customers have successfully registered in the new portal, some have experienced trouble when attempting to login to their account,” Craig Carper wrote.
 “We’re working with each customer having trouble accessing their account info online to quickly and efficiently assist them.”

-Carper wrote that anyone still having issues should fill out this form, or email for help.
+Carper wrote that anyone still having issues can either fill out their form or email for help.

 He also said that customers wouldn’t lose connection or be charged late fees due to the issue, but couldn’t confirm how long that grace period will last.